vectordotdev/vector/rfcs/2020-11-02-remap-strict-return-value-types.md

 these changes when using Remap in the context of a Vector `Condition`.
 It will hint at future uses, but does not consider them in-depth.

-The proposal does not consider fallible vs infallible expressions, those are left for a future RFC.
+The proposal does **not** consider fallible vs infallible expressions, those are left for a future RFC.

+It does also **not** consider using compile-time type checking for function arguments, although the plumbing introduced through this RFC will make such a thing possible in a follow-up RFC.

 ## Motivation